Priscilla Wehi: Education

-Wehi undertook her PhD at the University of Waikato's School of Māori and Pacific Development.
+Wehi has a master's degree from Lincoln University, where she studied brushtail possums.
+She undertook her PhD at the University of Waikato's School of Māori and Pacific Development.
 Her doctoral thesis was entitled Harakeke (Phormium tenax) ecology and historical management by Maori: The changing landscape in New Zealand.

 Career

 After completing her PhD Wehi obtained positions at several research institutions including at Massey University (working with Mary Morgan-Richards) and the University of Otago.
 She was then employed at Manaaki Whenua Landcare Research where she undertook research into wētā, and advocated for the use of indigenous knowledge to inform research into biodiversity.
 Wehi also led a team of researchers at Manaaki Whenua Landcare Research and Te Rūnanga o Ngāi Tahu investigating Māori exploration of Antarctic waters.
 Their research suggested that Māori were possibly the first people to sight the continent of Antarctica.
 As at July 2021, Wehi is an associate professor at the University of Otago.